She Used to Call Me Baby

 There’s nothing like an itch you can’t scratch.

-On those Saturday nights, when I got itchy, I would drive down to this seedy, little bar on the corner of Way-South and West Street.
-It had a gravel parking lot that was occasionally lit by one headlight, and a rented marquee that sat out by the side of the road and spoke to me intermittently:
+On those Saturday nights, when I got itchy, I would drive down to this swank, little drinking establishment on the corner of Way-South and Washington.
+It had a gravel parking lot that was occasionally lit by one headlight, and a rented marquee that sat out by the side of the road which spoke to me intermittently:

 Girls!
 Girls!
 Girls!

 I could tell Girls!
 Girls!
 Girls! was a high-class joint by the size of the gorilla standing at the door.
-His name was Mungo.
-The only thing more intimidating than Mungo’s shoe size was the fact that his knuckles touched the ground.
-He would stand at the door all night in his monkey suit, a grim look on his face, and yet once you got to know the big ape, he had the heart of a chimpanzee.
-Simply slip him a couple of bannas and he’d wave you in.
+His name was Guido.
+The only thing more intimidating than Guido’s shoe size was the fact that his knuckles touched the ground.

-Once inside, I took a moment to bask in the ambiance.
+Once inside, I would take a moment to bask in the ambiance.

 “So what’ll it be tonight, Johnny—the usual?”